sccn/sccn.github.io/tutorials/11_Scripting/command_line_study_functions.md

 ---
 layout: default
-title: Command line STUDY functions
+title: d.
+Group level
 parent: 11.
-Scripting
+Write scripts
 grand_parent: Tutorials
 ---

-Building a *STUDY* from The graphic interface (as described in previous sections) calls eponymous Matlab functions that may also be called directly by users.
+Building a *STUDY* from the graphic interface (as described in previous sections) calls eponymous Matlab functions that may also be called directly by users.
 Below we briefly describe these functions.
 See their Matlab help messages for more information.
 Functions whose names begin